w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 k = 140

-It means: Prun the last 140 blocks of the best chain.
+It means: Prune the last 140 blocks of the best chain.
 All the remaining ones are probabilistically finalized

 -~~~~~~~~~~~~~~ Epoch Length ~~~~~~~~~~~~~~